Mike Jeffries (businessman): Early life

 Jeffries grew up in Los Angeles, the son of Donald R. Jeffries, who owned a chain of party supply stores.
-Jeffries attended Claremont Men's College and the London School of Economics before receiving an MBA from Columbia Business School in 1968.
+He earned a Bachelor of Arts degree from Claremont Men's College in 1966, and after a stint at the London School of Economics, he received a Master of Business Administration degree from Columbia University in 1968.

 Career

 Early career

 In 1968, Jeffries joined the management training program at Abraham & Straus, a Brooklyn department store which was owned by the umbrella corporation Federated Department Stores, which was rebranded Macy's in 1994 after that property was acquired by Federated.
 He worked for 12 years at Abraham & Straus, before moving to Bullock's in Los Angeles, owned by Federated, as executive vice president for merchandising.
 He then worked for three years at Federated headquarters in Cincinnati, Ohio.

 In 1984, Jeffries founded Alcott & Andrews, a brand targeted at career women.
-The store fell into bankruptcy in 1989 due to over-expansion and closed, with the New York Times noting that the store offered "too little variety in its merchandise."
+The store went bankrupt in 1989 due to over-expansion and closed, with the New York Times noting that the store offered "too little variety in its merchandise."

 After the Alcott & Andrews bankruptcy in late 1989, Jeffries worked in merchandising at Paul Harris, a Midwest clothing chain that also went bankrupt, in early 1991.